What’s the Difference Between Fine, Semi-Fine and Demi-Fine Jewellery?

 Demi-Fine Jewellery is the new kid on the block, making waves for its affordability and modern style.
 Bridging the gap between semi-fine jewellery and fashion or costume jewellery, demi-fine jewellery is made using gold-plated silver or low-carat gold combined with semi-precious stones.

-Demi-Fine pieces don’t usually mimic the style and look of Fine Jewellery – it’s more for those who love the look of modern pieces but want something that’ll last longer than the $2 Kmart earrings they picked up last week.
+Demi-Fine pieces don’t usually mimic the style and look of Fine Jewellery – it’s more for those who love the look of modern pieces but want something that’ll last longer than cheaper fashion jewellery.

 - Is one of the cheapest jewellery options on the market

 - Favours modern styles over traditional designs

 - Is built to last while wearing for short stints, but not for extended periods